National Citizen Party: Factions

 The NCP is a heavily factionalized party.
 Tensions often emerge between several factions due to the diverse ideological backgrounds, for which, leaders having ideological similarities has developed a "sense of kinship" with other parties with similar position.
 For example, leaders coming from the Qawmi Madrasa backgrounds align with certain religious parties, while those from leftist backgrounds align themselves with left-wing parties.

 Such tensions were observed during the formation of the party when dispute emerged over selection of the post of Member Secretary for the new party.
 The primary candidates were Nasiruddin Patwary, Akhter Hossen and Sarjis Alam.
 After the finalization of Akhter's name, a dispute broke out between his supporters and those of Ali Ahsan Zonaed, a former member of the Islami Chhatra Shibir, who later resigned from the party, over the position.
 According to Amar Desh, disagreements between Islamist, centrist, and left-wing factions over who will be elected to various positions in the proposed party caused delays in its formation.
 There were even concerns that if the dispute over the member secretary position was not resolved, two new parties might emerge.

 Despite having internal conflicts, the party leaders generally welcome factionalism within the party, asserting the political rights of people from different ideological backgrounds and advocating an environment of peaceful coexistence.
 Professor of Rajshahi University Al-Mamun claimed that both left and right-wing groups were trying to influence the party.
+Ultimaltely the Islamist faction of the party overpowered the liberal faction, and the party forged an alliance for the upcoming elections with major Islamic fundamentalist groups like the Jamaat-e-Islami, Nizam-e-Islam & Khelafat-e-Majlish which have a declared agenda of implementing sharia as law.